taocpp/operators/README.md

 The df.operators library
 ========================

-Welcome to the **df.operators** library, the perfect tool to ease building highly-efficient mathematical data types with C++11.
+Welcome to the **df.operators** library, the perfect tool to build highly efficient, move-aware arithmetic data types with C++11.

 Preface
 -------

-The **df.operators** library is the next logical evolution of the [Boost.Operators](http://www.boost.org/doc/libs/1_53_0/libs/utility/operators.htm) library, whose maintainer I became in 2001.
-Since then, C++ has changed significiantly and with the arrival of C++11, the time has come for a complete move-aware rewrite and to get rid of some *very* old legacy code and work-arounds.
+The **df.operators** library is the next logical step in the evolution of the [Boost.Operators](http://www.boost.org/doc/libs/1_53_0/libs/utility/operators.htm) library, whose maintainer I became in 2001.
+Since then, C++ has changed significiantly and with C++11, the time has come for a complete rewrite and to get rid of some *very* old legacy code and work-arounds.

 The aim of this library is, of course, the replacement of Boost.Operators and, eventually, the final inclusion in a future version of the C++ standard.